Needing a horseradish substitute? Allergic to horseradish? I have the six best horseradish substitutes that help you in any pinch.

 The German name for horseradish was “meerrettich” which meant sea radish.
 However, the English were said to mispronounce the word “meer” and started calling it “mareradish”.
 This variation was eventually called Horseradish.
 Another theory suggests that horseradish gets its name because it is coarse, strong, and large, like a horse.

-Yes, fresh horseradish can go bad, usually between 1 - 2 weeks.
-It is also recommended to use horseradish when it is as fresh as possible.
-Over time it will lose its intensity.
+Fresh horseradish can go bad, usually between 1 and 2 weeks.
+Using horseradish when it is as fresh as possible is also recommended.
+Over time, it will lose its intensity.

 .